Find Grad Schools

 16 Yearly Graduations

 University of Wisconsin - Madison comes in at #6 on our list of the most popular colleges offering doctor's degrees in physiology.
 Roughly 44,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-The physiology program at University of Wisconsin - Madison awarded 16 doctor's degrees during the 2020-2021 school year.
-Around 6% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+During the most recent year for which we have data, 16 people received their doctor's degree in physiology from UW - Madison.
+About 53% of this group were women, and 35% were students from an underrepresented racial-ethnic group.

 #7